-Regarding the fires that occurred in Chile at the beginning of 2023 in the regions of Maule, Ñuble, Araucanía, Biobío and Los Ríos, ARAUCO saw 47 thousand hectares (116 thousand acres) of productive forestry plantations affected, mainly due to the combination of multiple irresponsible actions or intentional actions by third parties and extremely unfavourable weather conditions such as high temperatures, low humidity and gusts of wind.
+At the beginning of 2023, fires in the regions of Maule, Nuble, Araucanía, Biobío, and Los Ríosin Chile affected 47,000 hectares (116,000 acres) of ARAUCO's productive forestry plantations.
+The primary causes were a combination of multiple irresponsible or intentional actions by third parties, compounded by extremely unfavorable weather conditions, including high temperatures, low humidity, and gusty winds.

-To face these contingencies, at ARAUCO we have designed a comprehensive fire prevention and control strategy.
-In this way, it seeks to protect plantations, forests and native fauna, infrastructure, industries, houses and human lives from damage, through three pillars: education and dissemination, fuel management and coordinated reaction.
-The implementation of this initiative is carried out with other institutions and organizations, public and private.
+To address these contingencies, ARAUCO has developed a comprehensive fire prevention and control strategy aimed at protecting plantations, forests, native fauna, infrastructure, industries, residential areas, and human lives.
+This strategy is built on three pillars: education and dissemination, fuel management, and coordinated response.
+The implementation of this initiative involves collaboration with various institutions and organizations, both public and private.

-On alert days due to high temperatures, winds and low humidity, patrols are carried out on more than 140 high-occurrence routes, in close coordination with other companies and institutions.
-Meanwhile, we are working together with the communities so that they are prepared for the emergency, previously supporting community brigades and local firefighters.
+On alert days due to high temperatures, strong winds and low humidity, patrols are conducted along more than 140 highoccurrence routes, in close coordination with other companies and institutions.
+Meanwhile, we collaborate with local communities to ensure they are prepared for the emergency, providing support to community brigades and local firefighters.

-If fires start despite the measures already mentioned, at ARAUCO we use different resources to limit their magnitude to the maximum, starting the fight in the shortest time possible.
+Despite these precautions, if fires do ignite, at ARAUCO we use different resources to quickly and effectively limit their scope, initiating response efforts in the shortest time possible.